Iyadbitar/hivester-app/README.md

 ### Important Notes
-I have a taken too many short cuts and compromises in the code just to provide a functional app with the time I'm able to give to this task sorry for that like I skipped unit test, I'm saving the password in clear text and I implement a very loose security model and some code redundancy I know all my faults it just the shortage of time
+I have taken too many short cuts and compromises in the code just to provide a functional app with the time I'm able to give to this task sorry for that. like I skipped unit test, I'm saving the password in clear text and I implement a very loose security model and some code redundancy I know all my faults it just the shortage of time

 ### Thank you